basicxman/awesome_print_colors/README.md

     ap "Test", :theme => :test
     ap "Test", :theme => :test, :color => { :float => :red }

+An array can be passed to :theme and these themes will be applied in order.

 ### Available Themes

     # :test